 - Mercury/PCB Watershed Permit was reissued on 11/8/17 with 1/1/18 effective date.
 The Watershed Permit is based on the TMDLs for each of these pollutants. - Aggregate PCB and mercury loads have been well below waste load allocations through 2016. - Method 1668C for measuring PCB congeners has not been promulgated by EPA.
 Data collected during the first permit term varied widely depending on which laboratory performed the analyses.
 BACWA Laboratory Committee developed an updated PCB Protocol to reduce variability between laboratories running Method 1668C, effective January 1, 2014.
 Data have been more consistent since the distribution of this document. - The 2017 watershed permit reduces monitoring frequencies via Method 1668C for agencies with design flows of less than 50 mgd.
 It also incorporates the laboratory guidance from the BACWA PCB Protocol. - The permit requires continued risk reduction program funding and annual reporting of effort.
 BACWA is repeating its grant program that it established as part of the previous permit.
-In summer 2018, two \$25,000 grants have been awarded to APA Family Support Services and the California Indian Environmental Alliance. - Continue outreach to dentists on amalgam separation through BAPPG and BACWA's pretreatment committee.
+In summer 2018, two \$25,000 grants were awarded, to APA Family Support Services (now complete) and the California Indian Environmental Alliance (ongoing through 2020). - Continue outreach to dentists on amalgam separation through BAPPG and BACWA's pretreatment committee. - Schedule risk reduction presentations by the grantees to the Regional Water Board 2020.